 - Gen Squeeze accepts funding from individuals and organizations for the general support of our activities.
 Our research, policy and advocacy judgments are made independently and not on the basis of donor support.

-- Research, policy and advocacy judgements, in furtherance of our vision, are guided by (a) our understanding of the best-available evidence, as synthesized through the work of the Gen Squeeze Lab, currently coordinated by Dr. Paul Kershaw, a tenured Professor whose salary is paid for by the University of British Columbia, as well as (b) the expertise and interest of our network of volunteers.
+- Research, policy and advocacy judgements, in furtherance of our mission and vision, are guided by (a) our understanding of the best-available evidence, as synthesized through the work of the Gen Squeeze Lab, currently coordinated by Dr. Paul Kershaw, a tenured Professor whose salary is paid for by the University of British Columbia, as well as (b) the expertise and interest of our network of research alliances, partners and volunteers.

 - Commercial interests do not provide any funding for the Gen Squeeze Lab.